 When most people think of Illinois, it’s always about Chicago.
 At least that’s how it was for us.
 The busy, loud, big city.
 There is so much more to Illinois.
 It’s actually a state of quiet beauty for the most part!
 So there is still a ton of interesting, fun, and wonderful things to do in Chicago.
 But it’s not going to fit into our “Off the Beaten Path” blog.
 Explore.
 Have fun.
 Check it out!
 It’s a great place to visit!

 When you think of Illinois, you probably don’t think of “beach” right?
 Another amazing state park you shouldn’t leave off your list!
 Located in Northeast Illinois, this State Park is located along Lake Michigan in Winthrop Harbor.
 If you’re in the area, or passing through and want a real relaxing day, where you won’t find a ton of people, check out this amazing state park.
 There are also some really scenic bike trails here.

-FUN FACT: The worlds largest catsup bottle is in Collinsville!
+Fun Fact: The world’s largest ketchup bottle is in Collinsville!
 Who knew?
-(It’s actually a water tower)
+(It’s actually a water tower).

 Cairo, IL (Abandoned Town)